count-negative/Configurable-Menu/README.md

 9. Auto-Scroll also horizontal.

+10. Controlling the maximum size and have the app description in the apps items buttons.

-10. And more for the future.
+11. And more for the future.

 This program is free software: